Britain reopens embassy in Iran ransacked in 2011

 He is only the second British foreign minister to visit Iran since the 1979 Islamic revolution that toppled the U.S.-backed shah.
 The last visit was by Jack Straw in 2003.

-Accompanying Hammond was a small group of business leaders, including representatives from Royal Dutch Shell, Energy and mining services company Amec Foster Wheeler and Scottish industrial engineering firm Weir Group.
+Accompanying Hammond was a small group of business leaders, including representatives from Royal Dutch Shell (RDSa.L), Energy and mining services company Amec Foster Wheeler (AMFW.L) and Scottish industrial engineering firm Weir Group (WEIR.L).

 "RETURN OF THE FOX"?